gl-bigdata-procamp/bigdata-procamp/labs/kafka/lab1.md

    "event":"order_deleted"
 }
 ```
-The goal is to write the BitCoins Transactions data to Kafka, then read this data on consumer side and compute top 10 transactions by `price` field.

 ## Parts that should be implemented and technical constraints
-1. Bash script that creates a topic in Kafka which will be used for bitcoin transactions
+1. Bash script with command that creates a topic in Kafka which will be used for bitcoin transactions
-    - self descriptive name
+    - self-descriptive name
     - data is stored in a redundant form i.e. not a single copy
 2. Producer side.
-    - implemented using Apache Nifi out-of-the-box processors
+    - implemented using Apache Nifi out-of-the-box processor
-    - acknowledgement from all brokers is configured
+    - acknowledgment from all brokers is configured
 3. Consumer side.
     - implement using your language of choice
     - at least once delivery semantics is implemented
-    - compute top 10 bitcoin transactions based on `price` field (descending) and print them to std out
+    - compute the top 10 bitcoin transactions based on the `price` field (descending) and print them to stdout
-        - maintain a collection of top 10 transactions from the beginning
+        - maintain a collection of the top 10 transactions from the beginning
         - after each consumer poll update this collection
-        - after the update, print collection to the std out.
+        - after the update, print collection to the stdout.
-4. Readme instruction is included on how to build and run your code